TheWillN/Enlightenment/Linux_Commands.md

 These are commands to navigate and operate within the command-line interface (CLI).
 On a desktop machine, open the Terminal application to access the CLI.

-If you are using Windows Subsystem for Linux than access the terminal within VSCode by going to the menu bar and selecting _Terminal_, then _New Terminal_ in the drop down that appears.
+If you are using Windows Subsystem for Linux then access the terminal within VSCode by going to the menu bar and selecting _Terminal_, then _New Terminal_ in the drop down that appears.

 ## List command